 Today we are going to be discussing Minimizing Car or Truck Crash Injuries.
-If you have been in a car crash contact one of our St. Louis car accident lawyers today.
+If you have been in a car crash contact one of Cantor Injury Law’s St. Louis car accident lawyers today.

 According to the Centers for Disease Control, car crashes are the first cause of death in those ages 1-54 in the U.S., and in 2012, nonfatal crash injuries accounted for over $50 billion in lifetime medical and work loss costs.
 The consequences of car crash injury can be long-lasting, oftentimes resulting in long-term damage to the quality of your life, as well as to your livelihood.
 However, there are a few ways to lessen the risk of injury if you happen to be in an automobile crash.